 Some 2.0 sone fans are easily 10 times less than the price of a unit with a 0.3 sone rating.
 But what does this mean for sound level?

 Well, you’ll know it’s running when it’s on.
 A fan that is rated 2.0 sones will sound like a loudly humming fridge – twice as loud as a 1.0 sone model.
 But on the plus side, you are unlikely to hear through a closed door.

-If you have a bathroom of 70 square feet or less and are looking for a basic ceiling fan that is easy to install, then this 2 sones fan from Amazon Basics will do the trick.
+If you have a bathroom of 70 square feet or less and are looking for a basic ceiling fan that is easy to install, then this two sones fan from Amazon Basics will do the trick.
 It’s an economical unit that includes all your required hardware and instructions, with a good installation video to guide you.

 What Do 3 Sones Sound Like?

-As for sone limits, 3 sones is about as loud as the average noise of a busy office.
+As for sone limits, 3 sones is about as loud as the average noise level of a busy office.
 And for me, that’s far too loud for a relaxing bath!
 Or even to run while I’m in another room nearby.

 With a fan with this kind of rating, it would be more useful for a commercial environment.
 A fan with 3 sones is definitely not relaxing.

 Some people have fans that are as loud as 4.0 sones.
-Imagine hearing the sound of your television through a closed door – that’s the kind of noise level you could expect.
+Imagine hearing the sound of your television through a closed door – that’s the kind of sound level you could expect.
 If your bathroom fan makes this level of noise (and some do!), then it’s definitely time to upgrade.